 Despite the conceptual similarities between the aforementioned studies, the methodological differences render conventional approaches for research synthesis, such as meta-analysis, unfeasible (Cooper et al. 2009; Lipsey and Wilson 2001).
 The heterogeneity between studies results in multiple embeddedness effects for which the effect sizes are not directly comparable, due to the use of different games, different specifications of the conditions and different statistical models.
 Hence, combining the parameter estimates of a network control effect into a single “pooled” effect is not straightforward.
 BES allows to combine the support for a scientific theory or an overall hypothesis, by shifting the focus from parameter estimation to hypothesis evaluation.
 Unlike meta-analysis, BES does not allow to estimate an “aggregated” effect-size, which might be regarded as a shortcoming of the approach.
 Obtaining effect sizes is generally desirably, and important to determine whether estimated effects are also statistically relevant.
 Yet, in the context of heterogeneous studies, obtaining an aggregate effect size might not be too informative, as the effect size is likely to differ according to the experimental set-up and the contrasted conditions.
 That is, the aggregated effect size might not be easy to interpret, or even become meaningless due to different scales.

-Using BES, we build upon the work by Kuiper et al. (2013), who developed the methodology and applied it on four studies that assessed dyadic learning effects.
+Using BES, we build upon the work by Kuiper et al. (2013), who developed the methodology and illustrated the approach in an example.
 While methodologically insightful, their empirical results were less surprising, as all studies considered consistently found support for the hypothesis under consideration.
 In the present paper, we apply BES to multiple studies, of which those that already assessed network control effects found inconsistent results.
 Hence, we use BES to answer substantive research questions that could not have been answered before.
-In every study, the network control hypotheses will be formalized as informative hypotheses.
-Accordingly, Bayesian evaluation of informative hypotheses will be applied on the level of the individual studies, and the resulting support for the hypotheses will be aggregated using BES.
+In every study, the network control hypotheses are formalized as informative hypotheses.
+Bayesian evaluation of informative hypotheses will be applied on the level of the individual studies, and the support for the hypotheses will be aggregated using BES.
 That is, we apply BES to statistically aggregate the support for the network control hypotheses, regardless of the differences between the studies.
-Simultaneously, we extend the work by Kuiper et al. (2013) by discussing the methodological consequences of different alternative hypotheses (that is, the hypotheses with which the network control hypotheses are contrasted).
+We extend the work by Kuiper et al. (2013) by discussing the methodological consequences of different alternative hypotheses (that is, the hypotheses with which the network control hypotheses are contrasted).
 In the remainder of this section, we discuss each ingredient of BES: informative hypotheses, Bayesian evaluation of informative hypotheses, and the aggregation procedure of BES.

 Informative hypotheses